anjali0304/Spam-Email-Classifier/README.md

 ->Prediction: The trained model can classify new email messages as Spam or Ham.

 Setup & Usage
-Clone the repository:
+->Clone the repository:
 git clone <your-repo-link>
 cd spam-email-classifier

-Install dependencies:
+->Install dependencies:
 pip install -r requirements.txt

-Run the classifier:
+->Run the classifier:
 python spam_classifier.py

-Test with custom messages included in the script.
+->Test with custom messages included in the script.

 Technologies:
 Python